olivergi3/WindFarm/README.md

 `db/` |  domain models and data of the project
-`srv/` | service models and code of the project `package.json` | project metadata and configuration `readme.md` | generel information about the project
+`srv/` | service models and code of the project `package.json` | project metadata and configuration `readme.md` | general information about the project